m33m33/phishstats_client/README.md

-# phishstats
+# Overview: phishstats_client

-This is the nim-lang rewrite of my python script, to check https://phishstats.info API for domains, keywords, ASN...
+This app check https://phishstats.info API for domains, keywords, ASN...

-It keeps track of findings in a sqlite database and warn you only ONCE for each new discovery
+It keeps track of findings in a sqlite database and warn you only ONCE for each new discovery, with an output like:

+`⚠️ [NEW] <keyword> in <...result from phistats.info...>`

-So you can crontab this script and get notified only for new security incidents
+So you can crontab this app, and get notified only for new security incidents, data leaks...

 ## Usage